 If it’s your first time renting an apartment , though, the rental application process may be different than you imagined.
-Applying for the apartment is a lengthy procedure with several steps that both you and your potential landlord will need to take.
+Applying for the apartment can take a long time and requires you and your landlord to do a lot of work.
 For first-time renters, here’s what you can expect the rental application process to look like:

 Filling out the application

-Don’t let your first choice apartment get swept out from under you!
+Don’t let your first choice apartment get swept out from under you !
 On the application you should expect to include all of your personal information , including either a social security or driver’s license number, along with employment information and references.
 There’s a lot of information they need, the most common of which are listed below.